-The proposal to amalgamation will indirectly assist a local social group bringing people to the Shire of Cuballing for activities.
+The proposal to amalgamation the road reserve into adjoining private land will indirectly assist a local social group bringing people to the Shire of Cuballing for activities.

 Shire of Cuballing Community Strategic Plan

 SOCIAL - Our Community, Neighbourhoods, Recreation and Culture.
 Goals